-During 2006, Messrs.
-Manley, Moss and Sape were the members of the Audit Committee.
+During 2004, Messrs.
+Manley, Lopez, Moss and Sape were the members of the Audit Committee.
 All Audit Committee members are independent as required by applicable listing standards of the New York Stock Exchange, American Stock Exchange, Sarbanes-Oxley Act of 2002 and applicable SEC rules.
-The committee held seven meetings during 2006.
+The committee held eight meetings during 2004.
 All Audit Committee members possess the required level of financial literacy as defined in the Audit Committee Charter and Mr. Manley, Chairman of the Audit Committee, qualifies as an "audit committee financial expert" as defined by applicable SEC rules and regulations and meets the current standard of requisite financial management expertise as required by NYSE, AMEX and applicable SEC rules and regulations.

 The Audit Committee's functions include overseeing the integrity of our financial statements, our compliance with legal and regulatory requirements, the qualifications of our independent auditors, and the performance of our internal audit function and controls regarding finance, accounting, legal compliance and ethics that management and our Board of Directors have established.
-In this oversight capacity, the Audit Committee reviews the scope, timing and fees for the annual audit and the results of audit examinations performed by our internal auditors and independent registered public accounting firm, including their recommendations to improve the system of accounting and internal controls, as required by section 404 of the Sarbanes-Oxley Act of 2002.
-The Audit Committee is responsible for the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
+In this oversight capacity, the Audit Committee reviews the scope, timing and fees for the annual audit and the results of audit examinations performed by our internal auditors and independent registered certified public accounting firm, including their recommendations to improve the system of accounting and internal controls, as required by section 404 of the Sarbanes-Oxley Act of 2002.
+The Audit Committee is responsible for the appointment, compensation, retention and oversight of the work of Ernst & Young LLP, our independent registered certified public accounting firm.

 The Audit Committee operates under a formal charter that governs its duties and conduct.
 The Audit Committee Charter complies with applicable NYSE, AMEX and SEC rules and regulations.
-A copy of this Charter is attached to this proxy statement as Appendix A. A copy of the Charter is available on the Company's website www.watsco.com.
-The Charter is available in print to any shareholder who requests it in writing to the Company's Investor Relations department at Watsco, Inc., Investor Relations, 2665 South Bayshore Drive, Suite 901, Coconut Grove, FL 33133.
+In response to the changing regulatory and business environment, upon recommendation of the Audit Committee, on January 24, 2005, the Board of Directors unanimously approved adoption of the revised Audit Committee Charter which is attached to this proxy statement as Appendix A. A copy of the charter is also available on the Company's web site www.watsco.com.
+The charter is available in print to any shareholder who requests it in writing to the Company's Investor Relations department at Watsco, Inc., Investor Relations, 2665 South Bayshore Drive, Suite 901, Coconut Grove, FL 33133.

-Grant Thornton LLP, our independent auditors, reports directly to the Audit Committee.
+Ernst & Young LLP, our independent auditors, report directly to the Audit Committee.